Easily set Windows Service permissions

 Granting a Non-Admin User Start & Stop Rights to a Service

-For example, suppose you have a non-administrative user called Albert Newton who needs to restart the Print Spooler service when it acts up.
-Unfortunately he doesn't have the necessary rights and the Stop button is disabled when he opens the service from the Services Control Panel application:
+For example, suppose you have a non-administrative user called Mike Jones who needs to restart the Print Spooler service when it acts up.
+Because he doesn't have the necessary rights, the Stop button is disabled when he opens the service from the Services Control Panel application:

-To grant Albert the ability to start and stop the Print Spooler service:
+To grant Mike the ability to start and stop the Print Spooler service:

 1. Start Service Security Editor.